Mason-Grant/Nmap/README.md

 nmap <target IP>
 ```

-simple right? this should hopefully let us know what ports are availible and how many hosts are up
+simple right? this should hopefully let us know what ports are available and how many hosts are up

 ```bash
 nmap -sV <target IP>